 Of course, it will also be the reference point for investors and other stakeholders, so without one, it's unlikely that you will receive any external investment.

-So, given its undoubted importance, how do you go about writing one?
+So, given its undoubted importance, how do you go about creating one?

-Hiring a professional is one option, but ultimately, there's no reason why you can't write a business plan by yourself.
+Hiring a professional is one option - and letting Starting Business do the legwork for you is another - but ultimately, there's no reason why you can't write a business plan by yourself.
 After all, unless you are approaching an investor that has precise criteria for the way your business plan should be presented, you are free to keep it simple.

 To guide you in the right direction, we've broken the plan writing process down into nine easy steps; this is how to write a simple business plan.